How I Got That Shot – An Uphill Battle

 Every once in a while people ask me how I got one shot or another.
 So here I’m going to share the story behind a particular image—the technical and not-so-technical side of it.

 For starters, let’s look at an image I called An Uphill Battle.
 This image came to be while photographing fitness editorials in my home studio, working on a bodyscapes series, which, by the way, is still a work in progress.
 For those who might wonder, bodyscapes are scapes created by the human body.

-My model applied some kind of lotion–don’t remember exactly, but one could use suntan lotion, shea butter type of product, anything in between.
+My model applied some kind of lotion–don’t remember exactly, but one could use suntan lotion, shea butter type of product, or anything in between.

-In order emphasize the scapes of my model’s body, and, for close-ups, to capture texture details in the skin, I used side lighting.
+In order to emphasize the scapes of my model’s body, and, for close-ups, to capture texture details in the skin, I used side lighting.
 To make the image more interesting, I thought of asking my model to spray some water on the skin.
-But water didn’t quite seem to work for what I had in mind.
-In the spur of that particular moment, while trying to figure out how to enhance texture of the skin and in particular the skin hair, I remembered I had a spay bottle filled with perfumed water, like a perfumed spritz of some sort, and I asked my model if it was ok to use that.
+But the water didn’t quite seem to work for what I had in mind.
+In the spur of that particular moment, while trying to figure out how to enhance the texture of the skin and in particular the skin hair, I remembered I had a spay bottle filled with perfumed water, like a perfumed spritz of some sort, and I asked my model if it was ok to use that.
 The sprayed droplets did a great job sticking to the skin hair, thus enhancing the effect I was after.

 I cropped and then rotated the image to form a diagonal line traversing the image frame.
 As I kept looking a the resulting image, I thought it resembled a hill…hence, An Uphill Battle title.

 And, as always, thanks for stopping by!